Best Monitor light bars 2026: 7 Compared (9 Sources)

 If user prioritizes color accuracy for creative work

-→ BenQ ScreenBar Halo 2 (~$199) at CRI>95 is the premium pick — tested not to affect color calibration.
+→ BenQ ScreenBar Halo 2 (~$199) at Rf>96 is the premium pick, with published IEEE PAR 1789 flicker and IEC TR 62471 blue-light testing; the ScreenBar Pro (~$139) has identical optics for less.
 Quntis PRO+ at Ra95 is the value alternative.
-Both are suitable for photo/video editing and design work. [src1, src2]
+All are suitable for photo/video editing and design work, and none is a substitute for calibrating the display itself. [src1, src2, src8]

 If user wants hands-free auto-dimming